Preferences

 Transitions from Turing Machine Final States

-“Enable Transitions From Turing Machine Final States” is the second choice in the menu.
+"Enable Transitions From Turing Machine Final States" has been moved to the Turing Machine Preferences submenu.
 It allows you to toggle whether or not JFLAP will simulate Turing machines when they have final states with transitions issuing from them.
 By default, the transitions are not allowed, although they were in earlier versions of JFLAP.
 When enabled, a check will appear in the check box to the left of the choice.